 Development of Consumer Access contracts in fiscal year 2021

 Dec.
 31, 2020

 thereof broadband connections

 In view of our strong brands, innovative products, customer-oriented services, flexible pricing policy, and our excellent value for money, we believe the Consumer Access segment is also very well positioned for the future.
-In 2021, the main focus will once again be on marketing mobile internet products.
-With regard to our broadband products, we aim to exploit our strong positioning.
-In early 2021, 1&1 Versatel entered into an agreement with Deutsche Telekom on the use of the latter’s FTTH and VDSL connections for households.
-This agreement will also benefit the consumer business of 1&1 Drillisch as it also signed an agreement with 1&1 Versatel regarding the procurement of all its broadband services from a single source.
-As a result, 1&1 Drillisch will be able to significantly expand its broadband offerings for consumers and thus provide an ever-growing number of households with guaranteed gigabit speeds.
+In 2022, the main focus will once again be on marketing mobile internet products.
+With regard to our broadband products, we aim to maintain our strong positioning as far as possible.

 Business Access segment

-In the Business Access segment, we offer – via the 1&1 Versatel brand – a wide range of telecommunication products and solutions for business customers.
+In the Business Access segment, we offer a wide range of telecommunication products and solutions for business customers via the 1&1 Versatel brand.

 Via this network, 1&1 Versatel offers its business customers telecommunication products – from fiber-optic direct connections to tailored ICT solutions (voice, data, and network solutions).
 In addition, the 1&1 fiber-optic network is used for infrastructure services (wholesale) for national and international carriers and ISPs.

 The fiber-optic network directly connects commercial buildings and local authority sites (FTTB = fiber-to-the-building).